The Aravali Collective

 -Using permeable pavements, bioswales, and rain gardens to absorb rainfall into the ground and strategically placing trees and water bodies to cool the air naturally.

-The "Energy-Efficient" Landscape-
+The Energy-Efficient Landscape-

 In the Aravali community, the land is designed ecologically, reducing the maintenance burden on residents and allowing nature to thrive.